ARRL

 • JOTA Rules

 Stations should call "CQ Jamboree," or answer stations doing so.
 Any authorized frequency may be used.
-It is recommended that stations use the agreed World Scout Frequencies, listed elsewhere in this document.
+It is recommended that stations use the agreed World Scout Frequencies, listed in the guidelines.
 To avoid congestion, use close-by frequencies.

 JOTA is not a contest.
 The idea is not to contact as many stations as possible during the weekend.